Skip to content

 For pocket printing, choose a pillow slightly larger than the pocket itself.
 Place it underneath the entire pocket area, allowing the raised seams to sink into the cushion when pressure is applied.
 This creates a smooth, flat print surface while maintaining even contact with the heat source.

-While the smallest heat press pillows may not fit into standard left chest pockets, they're ideal for larger pockets like those on the back of pants or on hoodies.
-The pillow's ability to conform to the pocket's shape helps distribute pressure evenly, ensuring consistent transfer application even over seams and edges.
+While the smallest heat press pillows may not fit into standard left chest pockets, they're ideal for larger pockets like back pants pockets or hoodie pockets.
+The pillow helps distribute pressure evenly for consistent transfer application even over seams and edges.

 Mousepads